fastai/course-v3/docs/start/aws.md

 ```
 (Replace '\<your instance IP\>' with your the IP address of your instance as shown before.)

-You may have a question about trusting this address, to chich you should reply 'yes'.
+You may have a question about trusting this address, to which you should reply 'yes'.

 ## Step 6: Access fast.ai materials